alex18-01/final_project_manual_testing/README.md

 Test cases are executed on the created Test Cycle summary.

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: **(inserati aici fisierul cu bug-urile pe care le-ati identificat)**
+The complete bug reports can be found here: [bugreports.pdf](https://github.com/user-attachments/files/15522295/bugreports.pdf)

 The following is a summary of the bugs that have been found:
 * The Button "X" for removing a filter can't be pressed